Idokr1/Questions-App-React/README.md

 ### Question
 The Question component is responsible for rendering an individual question.
 This component receives a question object and renders the question text and its results.
 The component also provides a button to delete the question.

+## Services
+questions.service
+The questions.service handles all data manipulation for the Question App.
+This service provides functions to get, post, put and delete questions.
+The service stores questions in the db.json file